-If you moor your boat in cold weather at temperatures below 0°C (32°F), there is the danger of water freezing in the cooling water pump, which may damage the pump, impeller, etc. To avoid this problem, submerge the lower half of the outboard motor into the water.
+If you moor your boat in cold weather at temperatures below 0°C (32°F). there is the danger of water freezing in the cooling water pump, which may damage the pump, impeller, etc. To avoid this problem, tilt down and submerge the lower unit under the water.